Building a Path to Personal Success

 Women in Welding PC: CLK website

 Welding is one of the Industrial Technology programs in the manufacturing cluster of electives at Calumet High School.
 The district offers a repeatable one-semester class called Industrial Arts.
 The class is open to all high school students and offers an artistic, as opposed to an industrial, approach to metalworking and welding.
-“The Industrial Arts class is incredibly popular with our female students and gives them the opportunity to work in a field that is typically male dominated,” shared Jennifer Peters.
-Students design their project, cut the parts, and build their projects by welding the parts together.
+“The Industrial Arts class is incredibly popular with our female students and gives them the opportunity to work in a field that is typically male-dominated,” shared Jennifer Peters.
+Students design their projects, cut the parts, and build their projects by welding the parts together.

 One tool the students enjoy using is the Lincoln Torchmate CNC Plasma cutting system.
 “Programming the plasma cutter can be difficult, but students have learned to do so fairly quickly,” shared Corey Suomis, lead instructor for the Industrial Arts class.
 Corey and Rob Bohlsen are certified Industrial Technology teachers at CHS.
 Together they have developed courses that allow students to fluidly move between the wood shop, metal shop, and fabrication lab to design and build unique projects.
 Through these projects, students learn the latest in design technology as well as many other skills in the process.
 Student projects (welding, woodworking, and machining) are entered in SkillsUSA or MITES competitions and have won many awards.